Home Buying #Mortgage Basics #Real Estate

 Interest Rates

 Qualified using nesto’s fixed 5-year insured and uninsured rates as advertised on our website.
-For today, Sunday, September 8, 2024, our example calculations are qualified on our lowest rates, which may or may not apply to your unique financing situation or long-term goals.
-Insured fixed-rate mortgages will be qualified at
+For today, Thursday, January 16, 2025, our example calculations are qualified on our lowest rates, which may or may not apply to your unique financing situation or long-term goals.
+Insured fixed-rate mortgages will be qualified at , which is exactly 2% in addition to our fixed insured rate currently at .
+Uninsured fixed-rate mortgages will be qualified at , which is exactly 2% in addition to our fixed uninsured rate currently at .
+Insured variable rate mortgages will be qualified at , which is exactly 2% in addition to our variable insured rate currently at .
+Uninsured variable rate mortgages will be qualified at , which is exactly 2% in addition to our variable uninsured rate currently at .

 We appreciate your patience and understanding and encourage you to email us at website@nesto.ca with information that needs correction alongside your sources.